emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

   .. code-block:: text

-    Opened "/test.txt" with flags 2 and size 0
+    Opened "/test.txt" with flags 2
     Wrote to file "/test.txt" with 11 bytes written Wrote to file "/test.txt" with 0 bytes written Closed /test.txt
     About to move "/test.txt" to "/renamed.txt"
     Moved "/test.txt" to "/renamed.txt"
-    Opened "/renamed.txt" with flags 1 and size 11
+    Opened "/renamed.txt" with flags 1
     Read 0 bytes from "/renamed.txt"
     Read 11 bytes from "/renamed.txt"
     Read 0 bytes from "/renamed.txt"